As termite season begins, New Orleans homes are barraged by uninvited guests

 Experts said New Orleans residents should expect to see more swarms in the coming weeks, often after a good rain.
 Some believe it's because the insects prefer to mate in wet conditions.

-A mature colony of Formosa termites can eat 13 ounces of wood in a day, which is fast enough to eat a house in about three months.
+A mature colony of Formosan termites can eat 13 ounces of wood in a day, which is fast enough to eat a house in about three months.

 More News